Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADServicePrincipalCreatedObject.md

 # Get-AzureADServicePrincipalCreatedObject

 ## SYNOPSIS
-Get objects created by the service principal.
+Get objects created by a service principal.

 ## SYNTAX